KeychainMDIP/kc/doc/deployment_guide.md

 ![MDIP-components](https://github.com/user-attachments/assets/c88a33f0-aa61-48b9-a62a-ca956f1038d9)

-All the MDIP components illustrated above are composed together using Docker Compose in the official ['kc' v.0.3-beta repository](https://github.com/KeychainMDIP/kc/releases/tag/v0.3-beta).
-The repository provides a simple [`start-node`](https://github.com/KeychainMDIP/kc/blob/v0.3-beta/start-node) script that will compile, dockerize, and launch all required MDIP components.
+All the MDIP components illustrated above are composed together using Docker Compose in the official ['kc' v.0.3-beta](https://github.com/KeychainMDIP/kc/releases/tag/v0.3-beta) release.
+The release provides a simple [`start-node`](https://github.com/KeychainMDIP/kc/blob/v0.3-beta/start-node) script that will compile, dockerize, and launch all required MDIP components.
 The convenience of this script will be preserved as we explore configuration and deployment options below.

-Note that each MDIP components can also be manually launched using native nodeJS commands.
-The Dockerfile for each component will reveal the particular shell command being executed within the Docker environment.
-Using the [Dockerfile.gatekeeper](https://github.com/KeychainMDIP/kc/blob/v0.3-beta/Dockerfile.gatekeeper) as an example, we see the command used to launch the Gatekeeper API:
+Each MDIP component can also be manually launched using native nodeJS commands.
+The dockerfile for each component will reveal the particular shell command being executed within the Docker environment.
+Using [Dockerfile.gatekeeper](https://github.com/KeychainMDIP/kc/blob/v0.3-beta/Dockerfile.gatekeeper) as an example, we see the command used to launch the Gatekeeper API:
 `CMD ["node", "server/src/gatekeeper-api.js"]`

 While perhaps not optimal for a production environment, developement environments can be deployed with all the required components on a single moderately-sized server.
 The statistics below demonstrate a typical development environment: